i18next/react-i18next-gitbook/components/overview.md

 2. The [translation function](https://www.i18next.com/overview/api#t) \(short **t**\)

 {% hint style="info" %}
-While we primary rely on react context to pass down **i18n** and **t** the components are build to also accept those via props, options or in case of i18n via internal context / reactI18nextModule.
+While we primary rely on react context to pass down **i18n** and **t** the components are built to also accept those via props, options or in case of i18n via internal context / reactI18nextModule.
 {% endhint %}

 ## Components